Watch: Truck inferno on highway - witness woken by explosions

 Payne said she was told there were dangerous goods on board and that the trailer brakes had overheated.

-Seven fire trucks were sent to the scene of the truck fire, a Fire and Emergency NZ spokesperson said.
+Seven fire trucks were sent to the scene of the fire, a Fire and Emergency NZ spokesperson said.

 All had left by 7.10am.